-There are several reasons why the findings in this report and statistics from other studies may differ.
+There are several reasons why the findings in this report and previous statistics may differ.
 Definitions of victimization vary; the CLASE project uses behaviorally-specific definitions focused on unwanted, nonconsensual behaviors.
 Behaviorally specific definitions result in more accurate reports of victimization than asking a person if they were sexually harassed, stalked, abused, or sexually assaulted.